This post contains affiliate links, clearly marked with *. If you click through and make a purchase, I will earn a small commission.

 A financial education

 Yes!
 You can buy a financial education – in the form of a book.
-A couple of my absolute favourites to help learn about saving money are the Tightwad gazette and How I lived a year on just a pound a day by Kath Kelly.
-Check out my frugal books page for other ideas.
+A couple of my absolute favourites to help learn about saving money are the Complete Tightwad Gazette* and How I Lived a Year on Just a Pound a Day* by Kath Kelly.

 Growing your own food is an amazing money saving hobby.
 An unusual gift for the avid veg grower or allotment holder is a food dehydrator*.
 This presents another way to preserve your harvest when you have a glut and prevents food going to waste.